bitovi/academy/src/typescript/3-types.md

 In this part, we will:

-- Explain how to declare the various types used in TypeScript
+- Discover how to declare the various types used in TypeScript
 - Discuss how types can be inferred
-- Show how to assert types.
+- Show how to assert types

+The exercises will teach you how to:

+- Spot and correct basic type mistakes
+- Create a typed variable

 ## Basic Types